-The CharityComms Digital Benchmark is a group of more than 40 UK charities who pool their digital data in order to compare and evaluate their online performance.
-Get involved to find out how your charity compares.
+The Charity Digital Benchmark is an online service, made up of a group of UK charities who pool their digital data in order to compare and evaluate their online performance.
+CharityComms organisational members receive a discount on the participation fees.

-What is the Digital Benchmark for?
+What is the Charity Digital Benchmark for?

-Who is the Digital Benchmark for?
+Who is the Charity Digital Benchmark for?

-The three main intended audiences for the Benchmark are:
+The three main intended audiences for the benchmark are:

-- Senior management teams, both as part of an established reporting function and as justification for activity/investment
+- Senior management teams, both as part of an established reporting function and as justification for activity/investment.

-- Digital teams, to show how performance compares to other charities
+- Digital teams, to show how performance compares to other charities.

-- Other teams within the organisation, to show what is and isn’t working and to act as both stick and carrot for wider organisational digital participation
+- Other teams within the organisation, to show what is and isn’t working and to act as both stick and carrot for wider organisational digital participation.

 How does it work?

-We also run an annual survey of participants, the results of which are reported at an annual meeting.
+Beyond the dashboard, there is also an annual survey of participants to provide more detailed insight into online fundraising and campaigning, the results of which are delivered at an annual meeting.
 The questions evolve every year to reflect the digital landscape, but crucial components always include: